labordynamicsinstitute/ecco-notes/docs/biohpc/reserving.md

 ### Create your own private SLURM

 If you have to manage a large number of independent jobs, you can create your own private SLURM cluster, including across multiple nodes.
 For more information, see [SLURM page at BioHPC](https://biohpc.cornell.edu/lab/userguide.aspx?a=software&i=689#c).
+Note that if you want some of your collaborators to also submit jobs, you need to explicitly add them to the **reservation**, they can then both log in to the node, and/or submit jobs from the `cbsulogin` node.

+If you have done the [One-time setup](onetimesetup-slurm) for the general-purpose SLURM cluster, you will need to specifically reference your private cluster when submitting jobs, using the node you created the SLURM scheduler as the identifier.